pexip/os-llvm-pex-future/clang/docs/CommandGuide/clang.rst

 .. option:: -ffreestanding

  Indicate that the file should be compiled for a freestanding, not a hosted, environment.
+Note that it is assumed that a freestanding environment will additionally provide `memcpy`, `memmove`, `memset` and `memcmp` implementations, as these are needed for efficient codegen for many programs.

 .. option:: -fno-builtin

- Disable special handling and optimizations of builtin functions like :c:func:`strlen` and :c:func:`malloc`.
+ Disable special handling and optimizations of well-known library functions, like :c:func:`strlen` and :c:func:`malloc`.

+.. option:: -fno-builtin-<function>

+ Disable special handling and optimizations for the specific library function.
+ For example, ``-fno-builtin-strlen`` removes any special handling for the :c:func:`strlen` library function.

+.. option:: -fno-builtin-std-<function>

+ Disable special handling and optimizations for the specific C++ standard library function in namespace ``std``.
+For example, ``-fno-builtin-std-move_if_noexcept`` removes any special handling for the :cpp:func:`std::move_if_noexcept` library function.

+ For C standard library functions that the C++ standard library also provides in namespace ``std``, use :option:`-fno-builtin-\<function\>` instead.

 .. option:: -fmath-errno